 Although Spanish motorists drive on the right side of the road as they do in the United States, there are many subtle and overt differences between the driving laws in the U.S. and those found in Spain.
 From being required to travel with a fluorescent jacket and warning triangles in the car to not being able to use your phone or screen-based navigation while driving, you'll need to learn these rules of the road before you drive in Spain.

 - Seatbelts: All passengers in the front and back seats of a car are required to wear a seatbelt.

 - Driving age: You must be 18 years old to drive and 21 years old to rent a car in Spain.

 - Alcohol: The legal blood alcohol limit for driving is 0.05 percent or 0.25 milligrams per liter in exhaled air.
-However, drunk driving laws and punishments are strict in Spain, and you could be thrown in jail for having a high blood alcohol level.
+Drunk driving laws and punishments are strict in Spain, and you could be thrown in jail for having a high blood alcohol level.